microsoft/FluidFramework/packages/dds/tree/docs/user-facing/object-merge-semantics.md

   (This precondition will be removed soon)

 Postconditions:
+* The value (if any) associated with that property immediately prior to the change being applied is removed.
-* The property's value is the value that was on the right hand side of the `=` operator.
+* The new value (if any) associated with that property is the value that was on the right hand side of the `=` operator.

+Removed items are saved internally for a time in case they need to be restored as a result of an undo operation.
+Changes made to them will apply despite their removed status.

-## Noteworthy Implications
+## Additional Notes

+### Operations on Removed Objects

-* A property assignment edit is effective even when the object whose property is being assigned to has been removed.
+All of the above operations are effective even when the targeted object has been moved or removed.

+### Last-Write-Wins semantics

-* If multiple edits concurrently edit the same field, then the field's final value will will be that of the edit that is sequenced last.
+If multiple edits concurrently edit the same field, then the field's final value will will be that of the edit that is sequenced last.
 In other words, property assignment has last-write-wins semantics.